EfthymiaKakoulidou/cakes-by-kg/README.md

 - The videos features

     - These features are used to keep the interest of the user on the about page.
-The user can see the process of making a cake which I think is veru interesting.
+The user can see the process of making a cake which I think is very interesting.

 ![screenshot](documentation/feature05.jpg)
 ![screenshot](documentation/feature051.jpg)